couchbase/n1k1/README.md

 - GROUP BY / aggregates
 - HAVING
 - ORDER BY
+  - operator can optionally declare which fields are sorted asc/desc?

 - OFFSET / LIMIT

 - integration with scorch TermFieldReaders as a Scan source or operator?
+  - merge join by docNum / docId field?

 - early stop when an error or LIMIT is reached?
   - YieldStats() can return an non-nil error, like ErrLimitReached